rajmeetsng/Tomato_flowers_for_Pollination/README.md

    │   ├── labels/
    ```

-2. Ensure the annotations are in YOLO format using Roboflow (https://app.roboflow.com/raj-brtgt/flower-fnshn/2594)
+2. Ensure the annotations are in YOLO format [use Roboflow (https://app.roboflow.com/raj-brtgt/flower-fnshn/2594)]

 3. Update the `config.yaml` file with dataset paths:
    ```yaml